ph7klw76/Advanced_Computational_Methods/Electronic_coupling.md

 Modern quantum-chemistry packages document and implement all three strategies, which provides a straightforward way to cross-validate a coupling obtained/

-“Adiabatic” has a precise meaning in two common contexts—thermodynamics and quantum mechanics—and the word signals “no exchange/mixing with the outside option” in each.
+“Adiabatic” has a precise meaning in two common contexts, thermodynamics and quantum mechanics and the word signals “no exchange/mixing with the outside option” in each.

 In thermodynamics, an adiabatic process is one with no heat exchanged with the surroundings: $\delta Q = 0$.
 If the process is also reversible (quasi-static with no dissipation), the entropy stays constant and you can show for an ideal gas that